grimme-lab/mctc-lib/doc/format-ctfile.md

 - Not all modifiers are supported for the connection table
 - SDF key-value pair annotations are dropped
+- continuation lines in V3000 format are not supported

 @Note Feel free to contribute support for missing features
       or bring missing features to our attention by opening an issue.